focusOtter/appsync-cdk-cognito-fullstack/readme.md

 })
 ```

-In addition to configuring our frontend, the Amplify libraries also provide several ways to [call our backend](https://github.com/focusOtter/appsync-apikey-pagination-frontend/blob/main/pages/index.js#L12-L28) depending on how much or little we want our frontend to make use of Amplify:
+In addition to configuring our frontend, the Amplify libraries also provide several ways to depending on how much or little we want our frontend to make use of Amplify:

 ```ts
 //alternatively, run the following commands in your terminal: